Anostostomatidae

 Anostostomatidae is a family of insects in the order Orthoptera, widely distributed in the southern hemisphere.
 It is named Mimnermidae or Henicidae in some taxonomies, and common names include king crickets in Australia and South Africa, and wētā in New Zealand (although not all wētā are in Anostostomatidae).
 Prominent members include the Parktown prawn of South Africa, and the giant wētā of New Zealand.
-The distribution of this family reflects a common ancestry before the fragmenting of Gondwana.

 General characteristics

-Members of this family can be quite large: Parktown prawn can exceed 6 cm and tree weta can exceed 8 cm in length.
+Some members of this family can be quite large: Parktown prawn can exceed 6 cm and tree weta can exceed 8 cm in length.

-Some Australian anostostomatids have wings (e.g. Exogryllacris, Gryllotaurus, Transaevum), while most lack wings (e.g. Anostostoma, Hemiandrus, Hypocophoides, Penalva).
+Some Australian and Asian anostostomatids have wings (e.g. Exogryllacris, Gryllotaurus, Transaevum), while most lack wings (e.g. Anostostoma, Hypocophoides, Penalva).

-Males of many species have highly modified heads, which they use in male-male conflicts.
+Males of some species have highly modified heads, which they use in male-male conflicts.

-By virtue of their ability to cope with variations in temperature, members of the family Anostostomatidae can be found in a variety of environments including alpine, forests, grasslands, shrub lands and urban gardens.
-The family is widely distributed across southern hemisphere lands including South America, Australia, South Africa and New Zealand.

 Diet

-The wetas of New Zealand, such as Hemideina, are mostly herbivores that feed on leaves, fruit and flowers, but may also scavenge recently killed invertebrates.
+The wētā of New Zealand, such as Hemideina, are mostly herbivores that feed on leaves, fruit and flowers, but may also scavenge recently killed invertebrates.
+The ground wētā Anderus maculifrons eats a range of forest invertebrates.

 The king crickets of Australia include generalised scavengers that consume various dead and decaying matter, specialised feeders (e.g. Exogryllacris feeds on fungal fruiting bodies growing on fallen trees) and predators of other invertebrates.
 There is a record of an Australian king cricket preying on a funnel-web spider.